 The Complete Guide to the IRS FIRE to IRIS Transition (2026)

 The IRS is retiring the FIRE system on December 31, 2026.
-Learn what the IRIS transition means for your 1099 e-filing workflow, timeline, and how to prepare now.
+Learn what the IRIS transition means for your 1099 and 1042-S e-filing workflow, timeline, and how to prepare now.

 The End of FIRE

 The IRS has officially announced the end of FIRE.
-After nearly four decades as the backbone of electronic information return filing, the Filing Information Returns Electronically (FIRE) system will shut down on December 31, 2026.
-Every organization that files 1099s, 1098s, or other information returns electronically will need to transition to the IRS's replacement: the Information Returns Intake System, or IRIS.
+After nearly four decades as the backbone of electronic information return filing, the Filing Information Returns Electronically (FIRE) system will be retired on December 31, 2026.
+Every organization that files 1099s, 1042-S forms, or other information returns electronically will need to transition to the IRS's replacement: the Information Returns Intake System, or IRIS.

 This guide covers everything you need to know: what's changing, what the timeline looks like, and exactly how to prepare.